nent/nent/packages/core/src/components/n-view/elements.md

 <n-elements></n-elements>
 ```

-The following attributes are queried to resolve certain data-values or show/hide conditions for all child elements.
+The following attributes are queried to resolve certain data values or show/hide conditions for all child elements.

 ### Hide When: [n-hide-when]